 Adults miss about 164 million hours of work each year for dental problems and treatments.
 When your tooth is constantly aching, you probably won’t be working as effectively.
 A healthy, beautiful smile will improve your confidence and your attitude, thereby improving your performance.
 If you are happy with your teeth, you’ll seem happier.
 This makes you look more optimistic and draws people in.
 Studies have shown that people who smile are more likely to be promoted.

+Learn more about the many tooth enhancements available at all costs and scopes of treatment.
 Contact us at (847) 234-0517 to set up an appointment for your cosmetic consultation.
 We welcome patients from the North Shore area of Chicago.
 Let us put a smile on your face!